usamaHasan-md/samvadNew/README.md

-# samvadNew
-this is a chhatisgarh governmaent campaign project
+samvad this is campaign project chhatishgarh government